Immunoassay Analysis

 The

-5-mile-long fuel oil distribution system and 250 underground storage tanks from the Presidio of
+5-mile-long fuel oil distribution system and 250 underground storage tanks

 San Francisco in California.
-The Regional Water Quality Control Board (the
+The Regional Water Quality Control Board

-agency in California that is authorized to enforce actions that affect surface
+agency in California that is authorized to enforce actions that affect

-and groundwater)) accepted the use of immunoassay analysis for the site closure
+and groundwater)) accepted the use of immunoassay analysis for the site

 of fuel-contaminated soil.
-Immunoassay has been used as a screening tool at
+Immunoassay has been used as a screening

-many sites, including HunterŐs Point Naval Shipyard
+many sites, including Hunter's Point Naval Shipyard

 In

-San Francisco and across the San Francisco Bay at Alameda Naval Air Station,
+San Francisco and across the San Francisco Bay at Alameda Naval Air

-the U.S. EPA has also tested the immunoassay method for specific compounds in
+the U.S. EPA has also tested the immunoassay method for specific

 its Environmental Technology Verification program.